lfsky/1080-4k30/README.md

 This project will evolve over time to as chimera does and will eventually lock the framerate to avoid confusion altogether as a seperate unique version for an intended purpose exclusively.

-NOTE GAMMA LOCK AFFECTS THE OS AND REQUIRES RESTART TO RESET VALUES TO DEFAULT
+NOTE GAMMA LOCK AFFECTS THE OS AND REQUIRES RESTART TO RESET DEFAULT

 What it does over the regular chimera version to maintain consistency with the 2003 version.